stelligent/config-lint/README.md

 # config-lint

-A command line tool to validate configuration files using rules specified in a YAML file.
+A command line tool to validate configurations using rules specified in a YAML file.
+The data being validated can come from template files, such as a Terraform file.
+There is also an example of a Linter that runs agains data returned from an AWS API call.

 There is also the ability to deploy an AWS Lambda that can be used as a custom rule AWS Config.
 The compliance tests are written in YAML, using the same format.
 This